awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 # Account Factory<a name="account-factory"></a>

-This chapter includes an overview and procedures for Account Factory, the AWS Service Catalog console\-based product used to provision new accounts in your landing zone\.
+This chapter includes an overview and procedures for provisioning new accounts in your landing zone\.
+The standard way to provision accounts is through Account Factory, a console\-based product that's part of the AWS Service Catalog\.

-## Configuring and Provisioning Accounts Through AWS Service Catalog<a name="configure-provision-new-account"></a>
+## Configuring and Provisioning Accounts<a name="configure-provision-new-account"></a>

+The AWS Control Tower account factory enables cloud administrators and AWS Single Sign\-On end users to provision accounts in your landing zone, and to specify standardized baselines and network configurations for all accounts in your organization\.
+With the appropriate user group, you can configure and provision new accounts through AWS Service Catalog\.
+Accounts also can be configured programmatically using Lambda code\.

 With Account Factory, central cloud administrators and AWS Single Sign\-On end users can provision accounts in your landing zone\.
 By default, AWS SSO users that provision accounts must be in the **AWSAccountFactory** group or the master group\.

+**Note**
 Exercise caution when working from the master account, as you would when using any account that has generous permissions across your organization\.

+The master account has a trust relationship with the **AWSControlTowerExecution** role, which enables account setup from the master account, including some automated account setup\.

+### Automated Account Provisioning With IAM Roles<a name="automated-provisioning"></a>

+To configure Account Factory accounts in a more automated way, you can create Lambda functions in the AWS Control Tower master account, which [assumes the **AWSControlTowerExecution** role ](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-function-assume-iam-role/) in the member account\.
+Then, using the role, the master account performs the desired configuration steps in each member account\.

- However, if you're provisioning accounts programmatically, the identity that will perform this work must have the following IAM permissions policy, in addition to `AWSServiceCatalogEndUserFullAccess`\.
+ If you're provisioning accounts using Lambda functions, the identity that will perform this work must have the following IAM permissions policy, in addition to `AWSServiceCatalogEndUserFullAccess`\.

 ```
 {